ztyyLV/barcode-reader-docs-mobile/programming/android/setting-guide.md

 ## Initialize Settings

 You can initialize the parameter settings for your Android barcode reader with a template or simply start with the default settings.
-When template is added to the project, you can still add additional settings to the project to further optimize the performance of the barcode reader to cover your requirements.
+When the template is added to the project, you can still add additional settings to the project to further optimize the performance of the barcode reader to cover your requirements.

 ### Initialize with Preset Template